Janet Gilmore

 Email: jgilmore@wisc.edu

-Department of Comparative Literature and Folklore Studies, Center for the Study of Upper Midwestern Cultures, Department of Scandinavian Studies, Buildings Landscapes Cultures Program UW-Milwaukee
+Center for the Study of Upper Midwestern Cultures, Department of Planning & Landscape Architecture, Folklore Program, Material Culture Certificate Program, Public Humanities Certificate Program, Center for Design & Material Culture, Department of Scandinavian Studies, Buildings Landscapes Cultures Program at UW-Milwaukee

-Janet Gilmore is a folklorist whose research, teaching, and outreach integrate folklore and landscape perspectives and methodologies.
-Landscape study is embedded in her research in maritime occupational communities, foodways, and festivals and celebrations in the Upper Midwest and home territory of the Pacific Northwest.
-She infuses the study of cultural landscape preservation and landscape history with ethnographic methodologies, the National Register traditional cultural property model, and Folklore’s concepts of cultural conservation.
+Janet Gilmore’s independent, academic, and public folklore research, teaching, and outreach integrate perspectives and methodologies with landscape history, material culture and folklife.
+Landscape study is embedded in her research in maritime folklife and occupational communities, foodways, and festivals and celebrations in the Upper Midwest and home territory of the Pacific Northwest.
+She infuses the study of cultural landscape conservation and landscape history with ethnographic methodologies, National Register traditional cultural property models, and Folklore’s concepts of cultural conservation and public folklore practice.

-Janet unites varied landscape and folklore approaches especially in her teaching, which requires ethnographic exercises and reflection in class and assignments, and involves students in aspects of professional public folklore and cultural landscape preservation practice.
-In turn, in recent years, she has begun to publish, with student involvement, insights she has gained from her “ethnography in the classroom” approach and her teaching of field school and lab type classes.
-She enjoys “sensing landscape” explorations.
+Janet united varied landscape, material culture, and folklore approaches especially in her teaching, which required ethnographic exercises and reflection in class and off-campus assignments, and involved students in aspects of professional public folklore and cultural landscape conservation practice.
+In recent years, with student involvement, she began publishing insights gained from her “ethnography in the classroom” approach and teaching of field school and lab type classes.
+She especially enjoyed “meets with pairings” of classes from different disciplines and, inspired by a Landscape Architecture student and her Ho-Chunk mentor, offered sequences of short-term hands-on experiential park landscape interpretation and design explorations.

 • Foodways